rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 ## Hour of the day demand

 At the next granular level, we would like to observe how demand fluctuates within a day (hour by hour).
 Australian energy providers broadly segregates hourly demand to three groups \cite{wrigley_2019_peak}.
 Peak, off-peak and shoulder.
 There are variations of this by providers.
 For our analysis purposes, we would simplify to Peak and Off-peak only.
+As evident the heatmap from the Figure \ref{hour_heat}, approximately from 7:00 AM to 10:00 PM, the demand seems to be high.
+Therefore, we would use that period as Peak demand and rest as off-peak demand for our model build.

+It should also be noted that during night, demand is quite low.
+This is evident in Figure \ref{hour_heat}, the heatmap with lighter shade of yellow.
+Overall, we could conclude that the hour of the day is an important factor in determining electricity demand.

 ```{=tex}
 \begin{figure}[H]